ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/setup/ad-adapters.md

 ![Reimport](../images/reimport.png)

 > **_NOTE:_** When including 3rd-Party SDKs on android, remember to update the manifest file according to the integrated SDK’s requirements as well.

+### Unity Ads SDK - Android

+There are 2 ways in which the UnityAds Android SDK can be integrated into a Unity project.

+1. Using Unity's Package Manager and adding Unity's Advertisement package.
+This will make sure the corresponding .aar file is added to your libraries when exporting your project.

+2. Uncommenting the reference to the UnityAds Android SDK in `Optional-HeliumUnityAdsDependencies.xml`.

+Only one of this solutions should be utilized, attempting to utilize both will result in a duplicate class compilation error.